themarkos/seoarticlecreator/README.md

 "YOUR CLAUDE 3 Haiku API"

-After replace the txt file with the list of article titles
+Either replace or add the txt file with the list of article titles